 "Everything in US history is about the land… who invaded and stole it; how it became a commodity…" - Roxanne Dunbar Ortiz, An Indigenous Peoples’ History of the United States.

 "The objective for Native people is to heal.
 The objective for non-Native people is to come out of denial" - Faith Spotted Eagle (Dakota)

-I Own This Stolen Land is funded in part by a Project Support Grant from The Center for Photographic Art, Carmel, CA. The work is a fiscally sponsored project by the New York Foundation for the Arts.
+I Own This Stolen Land is funded in part by a Project Support Grant from The Center for Photographic Art, Carmel, CA. The work is also made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
+It is a fiscally sponsored project by the New York Foundation for the Arts.